Goldilocks Isolation: High Performance VMs with Edera: Implementation

 \textbf{protect-orchestrator} performs the initial system setup, and maintains running processes.
 It provides updates and health checks for running daemons including protect-daemon, protect-network, and protect-cri.
 In addition, it provides observability for all services running in the hypervisor, through tools like Prometheus~\cite{prometheus}.

-\textbf{protect-network} performs all packet routing and monitors network activity.
+\textbf{protect-network} performs packet routing and monitors network activity.
 Zones have a basic ethernet interface, but cannot perform packet routing without going through protect-network. protect-network receives tasks from zones through protect-daemon, then performs them on behalf of the zone.
 It writes packets to the networking layer and can dial sockets for zones.
-Zones do not have direct network access, so no packet gets routed without being seen by protect-network.
-This ensures that Edera can monitor all network activity.
+Zones do not have direct network access, so protect-network sees all routed packets, ensuring that Edera can monitor all network activity.

-\textbf{protect-cri} provides a layer on top of the Kubernetes CRI, which is the protocol for communication between a kubelet and the container runtime.
-It can be used with any OCI-compliant CRI, and converts requests from the CRI to daemon requests for protect-daemon. protect-cri reconciles the state between protect-daemon and the CRI to ensure that the zones running on protect-daemon match those expected by the CRI.
-It also transfers messages from zones through protect-daemon to other Kubernetes processes. protect-cri supports running some Kubernetes nodes in Edera protect zones and others on different infrastructure.
-To do so, the protect-cri coordinates with containerd to run the non-Edera nodes.
+\textbf{protect-cri} provides a layer on top of any OCI-compliant CRI, and converts requests from the CRI to requests for protect-daemon. protect-cri reconciles the state between protect-daemon and the CRI to ensure that the zones running on protect-daemon match the Kubernetes pods expected by the CRI.
+It also transfers messages from zones through protect-daemon to other Kubernetes processes. protect-cri supports running some Kubernetes nodes in Edera zones and others on different infrastructure by coordinating with containerd to run the non-Edera nodes.

 Once the system is booted, a user may launch a pod from protect-cri.
-This triggers the Kubernetes kubelet~\cite{kubelet}, which registers the pod with the kube-apiserver and launches a zone.
+This triggers the kubelet~\cite{kubelet}, which registers the pod with the kube-apiserver and launches a zone.

-\textbf{Summary.} In summary, Edera provides several services: protect-daemon, protect-orchestrator, protect-network, and protect-cri to manage zones and facilitate communication with Kubernetes.
-By routing all network traffic through protect-network and all IDM communication through protect-daemon, we ensure that all traffic can be monitored.
+\textbf{Summary.} In summary, Edera provides services to manage zones and communicate with Kubernetes.
+Each Kubernetes pod runs in its own Edera zone, ensuring no shared kernel state between pods.
+By routing all network traffic through protect-network and all IDM communication through protect-daemon, we ensure that zones can be monitored.